Mathnerd314/stroscot/docs/Reference/Library.rst

 The standard, terrible null-terminated C string will always be needed, but most purposes should be satisfied by using an array / buffer of bytes together with a length.
 There can be different encodings: UTF8, UTF16, UTF32, or some other encodings like Shift JIS or Big5.
 UTF8 is the most common so it should be the default, `UTF-8 everywhere <https://utf8everywhere.org/>`__.

 Normalization to NFC is an operation.
-Refinement type for always-normalized, let operations take a parameter.
+Refinement type for always-normalized, overloaded operations.

 Operations can take place through code points, graphemes, bytes (code units, but utf-8 everywhere so there’s no difference).
 Provide each type unless there's a good reason not to.
 Moving forward or backward in a text editor would use graphemes.
 Writing a file would use bytes.